blueag8/Photography_Website/README.md

 Earn Money selling products and showcase/promote work and events/exhibits to a public audience.

 Customer requirements:
-Henk would like an ecommerce style website.
+Henk would like an eCommerce style website.
 He would like to offer
  -Three choices in canvas/print size
  -Prints will be signed